geo-frontend/nlmaps/README.md

 * style: _string_ (optional). one of `'standaard'`, `'pastel'` or `'grijs'`, default `'standaard'`.
 * target: _string_ (required).
 ID of the div in which to create the map.
-* position: _object_ (optional). object with zoom, latitude and longitude properties for setting the initial viewpoint.
+* center: _object_ (optional). object with latitude and longitude properties for setting the initial viewpoint.
+Defaults to a position near the centre of the Netherlands.
+* zoom: _number_ (optional).
+Zoom level at which to initialize the viewpoint.
+Defaults to `8`.

 returns a `map` object.